sh4dow18/SIoTs/README.md

 The altered code is found as "Python" code (.py) in the "code" folder within the "files" folder.

+ONLY THE CHANGES are made by me, the rest of the code is part of the templates that Packet Tracer has

 Here ends the documentation for now.
 Eat vegetables and have a Nice Day :D